echeran/smile-of-murugan/webbook/chapter09.md

 non-lives *(ajīva*) in Tolk. *Marapiyal* 27-33 appears to agree fully with the Jaina classification.
-The description of a *mātrā* (prosodic unit) as being equivalent in duration to *kaṇṇimaittal* "closing and opening of the eyelid" and to *kainnoți* "snapping of the finger" is supposedly of Jaina origin; the allusion to *munnitin uṇarntōr* *(Elutt.* 7) in connection with that description is obviously to Jaina *ācāryas*.
+The description of a *mātrā* (prosodic unit) as being equivalent in duration to *kaṇṇimaittal* "closing and opening of the eyelid" and to *kainnoṭi* "snapping of the finger" is supposedly of Jaina origin; the allusion to *munnitin uṇarntōr* *(Elutt.* 7) in connection with that description is obviously to Jaina *ācāryas*.
 According to the opinion of S. Vaiyapuri Pillai, Tolkāppiyaṉ